Cross-Tie Transmission Line image

 Cross-Tie Transmission Line

 The Cross-Tie Transmission Line is a proposed 500-kilovolt (kV) line connecting Utah and Nevada.
-The approximately 214-mile line would go into service in late 2026.
+The approximately 214-mile line would go into service in 2027.

 The line would increase transmission capacity, improve reliability, enhance flexibility and provide more access to a wider pool of renewable energy across the region.